saee-gore/Computer-Graphics-Design-3D-objects-with-OpenGL/README.md

  7: Changes the lighting to colored lighting

 - Menu Interactions:
-  The menu interaction occurs when the middle mouse button is clicked.
+    -The menu interaction occurs when the middle mouse button is clicked.
-  It consists of a question stating 'What would you like the program to do?'.
+    -It consists of a question stating 'What would you like the program to do?'.
-  Upon clicking it, 3 options will appear.
+    -Upon clicking it, 3 options will appear.

   - Option 1: Start the animation
       ->display2() is called.
       -> A rocket starts to revolve around the moon.

   - Option 2: Stop the animation
       ->display1() is called.
       -> The parts of rocket and moon are suspended in the space.

   - Option 3: Exit
-  Exits the application.
+      -Exits the application.

 - How to run
 -Save the code in a file called 'Project.cpp'.